Edgardlr360/C/PIA/README.md

 2: functionality 3 (it's very goog)

-3: code 3 (It´s very well structure)
+3: code 2 (It´s very well structure)

-4: storage 2 (It can hold 3 movies)
+4: storage 3 (The program, holds a large information and variables )

 5: documentation 3 (The info it´s very good, the video explains and shows the program)